The George H.W. Bush Carrier Strike Group is conducting naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests.

-170301-N-PL946-050 CRETE, Greece (March 1, 2017) Boatswain's Mate 2nd Class Caitlin Albright, embarked aboard the aircraft carrier USS George H.W.
-Bush (CVN 77), paints a wall during a community relations project at the Chania Daily Center Orphanage.
+MEDITERRANEAN SEA (March 5, 2017) The aircraft carrier USS George H.W.
+Bush (CVN 77) performs a passing exercise with the guided-missile cruiser USS Philippine Sea (CG 58) and the Hellenic Navy's Elli-class frigate HN Kountouriotis (F-462).
 The George H.W.
 Bush Carrier Strike Group is conducting naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Spencer Fling/Released)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Michael B. Zingaro/Released)

 |Date Taken: